Overcoming Coercive Control in Your Intimate Relationship

 About the AuthorLisa Aronson Fontes

-, PhD, has a doctorate in counseling psychology and has worked in the areas of child abuse, violence against women, and challenging family issues for over 25 years.
+, PhD, has a doctorate in counseling psychology and has worked in the areas of child abuse, violence against women, challenging family issues, and cross-cultural research for over 25 years.
 A professor, researcher, and popular conference speaker, she teaches at the University of Massachusetts Amherst.
-She survived a relationship that included coercive control and stalking.
+Dr. Fontes is the author of Invisible Chains: Overcoming Coercive Control in Your Intimate Relationship

 Readers struggling with controlling relationships and those who care about them; also of interest to mental health professionals, social workers, and advocates.